-As the risk-free interest rate and the risk premium are components of the Fund's discount rate, a change in either one of the components can influence the value of assets as they are considered to be yield risk.
+As the risk free interest rate and the risk premium are components of the Fund's discount rate, a change in either one of the components can have an effect on the value of assets as they are considered to be yield risk.
 Consequently, Investors in the Fund may endure a negative impact on their investments due to a shift in the discount rate.